MicrosoftDocs/microsoft-salescopilot-docs/articles/install-sales-copilot.md

     :::image type="content" source="media/uninstall add-in.png" alt-text="Uninstall Sales Copilot Outlook add-in.":::

+> [!NOTE]
+> If there's no option to uninstall the add-in, it's likely that the add-in was installed by your administrator.
+Contact your administrator to uninstall the add-in.
+To know if the add-in is admin-deployed or user-deployed, see [How do I know if the Sales Copilot add-in for Outlook is admin-deployed or user-deployed?](#how-do-i-know-if-the-sales-copilot-add-in-for-outlook-is-admin-deployed-or-user-deployed).

 ## Install Sales Copilot app for Microsoft Teams

 1. Sign in to Microsoft Teams.